LoginRadius/ios-sdk/README.md

 Please visit [here](http://www.loginradius.com/) for more information.

 ## Documentation
-For full documentation visit [here](https://docs.loginradius.com/api/v2/mobile-libraries/ios-library)
+For full documentation please refer to Swift Document of this repository

 ## Author